 COVID pandemic has accelerated Digitization, Digitalization, and Digital Transformation plans for many Wholesale Distributors.
-Wholesale Distributors have suddenly understood that Technology can improve efficiencies, reduce inventory and profitability.
+Wholesale Distributors have suddenly understood that Technology can improve efficiencies, and reduce inventory and profitability.
 Technology no longer looks esoteric.

 The last ten years have seen many technologies and ideas mature from the Proof of Concept (POC) phase to become ‘Industry Ready.’
-Technologies like Artificial Intelligence, Remote Collaboration, Machine Learning, Robotics Process Automation, Industrial IoT, and Blockchain has demonstrated their value to the early adopters who made these technologies a part of their day-to-day activities.
+Technologies like Artificial Intelligence, Remote Collaboration, Machine Learning, Robotics Process Automation, Industrial IoT, and Blockchain have demonstrated their value to the early adopters who made these technologies a part of their day-to-day activities.
 The information and intelligence provided by these technologies have added value to the adopters.

 Wholesale Distributors have started looking at Technology as a revenue driver rather than a cost element.
 This shift in perspective means higher readiness to embrace Technology.